 Pew Fellow, 1992

-Kim Arrow is a dance artist and a 2003 Pew Fellow.
+David Brick is a dance artist, a founder of Headlong Dance Theater, and a 2006 Pew Fellow.

 As a presenting arts organization, the Painted Bride offers a wide range of work in music, dance, spoken word, and theater.

 Feasley is a self-described “landscape painter” whose work tends to be small-scale and intimate—supernatural scenes painted in rich, saturated colors that result in a hybrid of abstract and figurative art.

 “This has remained a core part of my curatorial agenda: Giving voice and space to marginalized points of view.”

 The Pennsylvania Ballet acquired William Forsythe’s contemporary dance masterpiece In the middle, somewhat elevated.

 Meg Foley presents an exhibition of improvisational research and performance documenting up to 750 dances, which Foley performs on a daily basis at 3:15pm.